xlorepdarkhelm/colors/README.md

 I am relying on the colormath module to provide the color types, which also then provides me a convenient better distance (delta E) calculation to use for the color conversions.

 I tend to write code in Python 3.6.
 There might be some parts of the code that do not work in Python versions lower than that without tweaks I may eventually make it more universal.... or not.
 Not sure yet.

+I have discovered the colormath library which handles almost all of my needs.
+However I still want to organize specialized color groups and use those.
+My purpose being to be able to translate a color from one group to the closest match of another group, and make each group be useful in the context it is intended.